 Sometimes we think that the word natural means non-toxic, but this isn’t 100% true.
 Some natural ingredients can actually harm your cat, so make sure you’re looking for soaps such as pure castile soap.

-Now, I will say again that I would never use Dawn frequently as it was developed to take out oils from the surfaces it cleans.
+The use of Dawn Dish Soap on pets became extremely popular after their commercials about the use of Dawn on wildlife affected by the oil spill.
+Although the original Dawn Dish Soap is considered safe to use on cats, it is extremely important that you do not use it frequently on your cat as it was developed to take out oils from the surfaces it cleans.
 This being the case, it will 100% dry out your cat’s skin when used long term.

 Please remember if you are going to use Dawn you only use the original one as it is the gentlest and doesn’t have any ingredients your kitty can’t handle.
 Other variants may cause harmful side effects such as allergies.

 At the end of the day using a soap or shampoo that was made for cats is always the best option.
 Although, that being said it is also still important that you read the ingredients on the bottle.